gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Custom Autocomplete Keyword allows you to map conditions with keywords to give you the ultimate results
+The custom autocomplete keyword allows you to map conditions with keywords to give you the autocomplete results.
+This API allows you to list all the autocomplete keyword configured for an application.

 *Returned Response:*